RkChandra01/TechTune-Motor/README.md

 ensure smooth user interactions, even during high traffic periods.
 3. Security Testing: Perform security assessments and vulnerability scans to identify and address potential security risks.
-4. User Acceptance Testing (UAT): Involve TechTune Motors' team in UAT to validate that all features and functionalities meet their expectations and requirements.
+4. User Acceptance Testing (UAT): Involve apnaGarage' team in UAT to validate that all features and functionalities meet their expectations and requirements.
 Timeline:
-The development phase of the TechTune Motors Website is expected to span [insert timeframe] from project initiation to deployment.
+The development phase of the apnaGarage Website is expected to span [insert timeframe] from project initiation to deployment.
 Conclusion (Development Perspective):
-The TechTune Motors Website Development project involves a comprehensive approach to create a high-quality website that aligns with the client's goals and requirements.
+The apnaGarage Website Development project involves a comprehensive approach to create a high-quality website that aligns with the client's goals and requirements.
 By focusing on responsive design, intuitive user interfaces, robust back-end infrastructure, security, and SEO best practices, we aim to deliver a